Written By: Tracy Gomez

 As marijuana usage is sliding in the society and it’s becoming legalized in more states, many people are heading to take a plunge in growing their own marijuana field.
 And the desired outcome?
 Well, to have the best crop at the harvest time.

-Marijuana is expensive, so it is a good decision to have your own green thumb.
+Marijuana is expensive, so it is a good decision to have your own green thumb and find out how to grow weed.
 But this is not easy!
 Even if you end up somehow growing the marijuana, even then there is no guarantee that you will get the desired results.